Dutch king welcomes government's slavery apology, says 'start of a long journey'

 King Willem-Alexander said that the issue will remain in the attention of the royal family in the commemorative year and they will also be “involved” in the events.

-However, the apology issued by PM Rutte was not satisfactory for a few slavery commemoration organisations who demanded that the apology be issued on July 1, 2023.
+However, the apology issued by PM Rutte was not satisfactory for some organisations that demanded that the apology be issued on July 1, 2023.

 (With inputs from agencies)